It's a New Day in Public Health.

 The Department maintains Inspection Data for Tanning Facilities.

-There are risks associated with overexposure to ultraviolet light from tanning beds and booths as there are with overexposure to sunlight.
+There are risks associated with overexposure to ultraviolet (UV) light from tanning beds and booths as there are with overexposure to sunlight.
 Tanning facility staff will advise you about the maximum exposure time for the particular device you will use, the operation of emergency shutoff controls, the requirement for protective eyewear, and the location of personal hygiene facilities.
 Tanning bed surfaces and protective eyewear must be sanitized between uses.

-Tanning facilities must only allow customers to tan only once within a 24 hour period.
-See 64E-17.002(2)(m) F.A.C.
+**Tanning facilities must only allow customers to tan only once within a 24 hour period as required by Rule 64E-17.002(2)(m), of the Florida Administrative Code.